 UMFK Scholars’ Symposium to feature students’ achievements

-FORT KENT, Maine — The University of Maine at Fort Kent’s 10th annual Scholars’ Symposium will take place on Tuesday, April 30, and Wednesday, May 1, on the UMFK campus.
+FORT KENT, Maine – The University of Maine at Fort Kent’s 11th annual Scholars’ Symposium will take place on Tuesday, April 26 and Wednesday, April 27 on the UMFK campus.
 The theme of this year’s event is, “Perspectives: a particular attitude toward or way of regarding something; a point of view.”

 “Our committee composed of faculty, students, and staff felt Perspectives was an important theme in recognition of the complexity of the diversity of perspectives and outlooks on our campus and globally,” said Dr. Kaisa Holloway Cripps, co-chairperson of the committee along with colleagues Dr. Michael Curran and Dr. Leo Trudel.
 “The theme provides a way for us to share our opinions and engage in collegial conversation to continue to build our positive campus and Fort Kent community.”